gutier5/KG_FieldBusDesign/README.md

 ## How to Use

-- **Design Document:** Start by reading the `design_document.md` file to understand the rationale behind the design choices and considerations made during the system design.
+- **Design Document:** Start by reading the `DesignFieldBusDesign.docx` file to understand the rationale behind the design choices and considerations made during the system design.

-- **Block Diagram:** Refer to the `block_diagram.png` image or view/edit the `block_diagram.tex` file using a Visio editor to visualize the system architecture.
+- **Block Diagram:** Refer to the `block_diagram.png` image or view/edit the `FlowDiagram_FieldBus.vsdx` file using a Visio editor to visualize the system architecture.

-- **Bill of Materials (BOM):** Open the `bom.md` file to view the list of components required for the EtherCAT FieldBus system.
-Replace placeholders with actual part numbers.
+- **Bill of Materials (BOM):** Open the `BOM.xlsx` file to view the list of components required for the EtherCAT FieldBus system.
+Replace placeholders with actual part numbers depending on vendor chosen.

 ## Important Notes